johnnyawesome/TheLakeHouse/README.md

 ## Predator-Animals🐺

-- There are 4 different Predator-Animals: A Bear🐻, a Dog🐶, a Fox🦊 and a Wolf🐺
+- There are 4 different Predator-Animals: A Snake🐍, a Bear🐻, a Fox🦊, a Wolf🐺 and a Dog🐶
 - All Predator-Animals hunt Prey-Animals
 - Each Predator-Animal will hunt a different Prey-Animal, to avoid cluttering the Predator-Animals
 - When a Predator-Animal catches and eats a Prey-Animal, it too gets a temporary Speed-Boost!